mgifford/gifsack-or-wolford/_pages/faq.md

 Rebecca and Mike of course.
 It is easier to say than MandR.news and we didn't want it to get long and complicated.

-## What about photos?

-We will put photos up on flickr, if you have some photos to share we would love it if you added them to this [group too.](https://www.flickr.com/groups/randmnews/)If you don't want to use flickr you can send us the photos, or post them to this [Facebook group.](https://www.facebook.com/openconcept/media_set?set=a.10151068696649959.508164958&type=3&uploaded=1)

-For the Ottawa ceremony, we have hired our talented and lovely friend Susanne to take photos throughout the evening and she will also have a fun photo booth set up.
-We ask that you set your cameras and phones aside for the ceremony itself, and let her be responsible for capturing it.

-Not everyone likes having their photo taken.
-Some don't like to have their photos put up on the internet.
-There will be a lot of photos at this event, but do let us know and we'll try to keep you out of them.